Charles Hinman: Process

-Throughout his career, Charles Hinman has developed a methodical process by which he creates his works.
+Throughout his career, Hinman has developed a methodical process by which he creates his works.
 First, he draws sketches of the final shape he wishes to create.
 He then designs a minute blueprint of the frameworks he needs to construct to achieve this shape, comprising all the angles and lengths of the frame.
 His works are often composed of a juxtaposition of shaped canvases, which he bolts together into an integral form.
 He adds the third dimension to his paintings by fixing protuberant forms to the underpinnings.
 These shapes push the canvas out from the wall and create the volume in his paintings.
 He then paints various planes of his work in order to create volume and to play with the eye of the viewer.
 He sometimes paints the reverse side of the canvas which sits off the wall, so as to produce a halo effect around his work.
 The use of light and shadows as well as contrasting colors and reflections play an important role in his creations.